 Most hiking routes start from Fântâna lui Botorog at the entrance of Zarnesti Gorges (a 'must see' natural attraction) going up to Curmătura Cabin.
 From there there are lots of options to go on.
 For example, to Piatra Mica peak (8h, medium/high difficulty), Poiana Zanoaga (7h) or to Saua Vladusca and Saua Joaca.

 Pro tip:if you go hiking here in Sept/Oct the Autumn foliage in these woodland areas will...
 I don't have words to describe, really. breathtaking. this is also the best area for photographers who want to visit Romania.

 Apuseni Mountains and National Park

-The most popular sights in Apuseni Natural Park are: Scarisoara Glacier and Ice Cave, the Rusty Ravine, Scarita Belioara Reserve, Bears' Cave and Bride's Veil Waterfall.
-Nearby is also Turda Gorge, an enclosed miracle oasis of nature also popular for hiking and via ferrata adventures.
-Apuseni Mountains and Natural Park are easily accessible from Cluj-Napoca, but also from Oradea and Timisoara.
+The most popular natural attractions in Apuseni Natural Park are: Scarisoara Glacier and Ice Cave, the Rusty Ravine, Scarita Belioara Reserve, Bears' Cave and Bride's Veil Waterfall.
+And Turda Gorges, an enclosed miracle oasis of nature very popular for one day hikes and via ferrata adventures.

 Retezat Natural Park